Advice From 5 Women And A Guy Who Won $1.25 Million To Do Good

 To Ladd it is clear what a woman brings to this world of social action.
 "We live in a world designed for and by rich white men.
 That shows up in our laws and in so many aspects of our society.
 [Women] bring a different set of experiences," she says.
 "It's critical that social entrepreneurship has that diversity."

-'It's not about a solution'
+"It's not about a solution"

 The sole man in the group of 2018 honorees didn't shy away from the gender question.

-Note: Editor's note: The Skoll World Forum is a funder of NPR.